TheArtificial/theartificial.nl/source/blog/2018/05-18-svganimation.html.md

 }
 ```

-The `animation-iteration-count` property indicates how many times the animation cycle repeats before stopping.
+The `animation-iteration-count` property indicates how many times the animation sequence repeats.

-The possible values are:
+Possible values are:

 * a whole number (integer) or a decimal number like `0,5` or `1`
 * the keyword `infinite` to have the animation repeats forever.